 - Cala Comte: a must-visit.
 It’s one of the most beautiful beaches in Ibiza, with fabulous views to the islands and crystal clear waters.

-- Cala d’Hort: a lovely beach with a stunning view to the mystical Es Vedrà.
+- Cala d’Hort: a lovely beach with a stunning view of the mystical Es Vedrà.

 - Aigües Blanques: a sandy beach that it’s perfect for sunrise – you can get a free mud face mask.